for Veterans and the Public

 - weight loss

-The main treatment for cryptosporidiosis is effective HIV treatment.
-In conjunction with HIV treatment, antimicrobials can hasten clearance and improve resolution of diarrhea.
-No medication has been shown to cure cryptosporidiosis in the absence of HIV treatment.
+The main treatment for cryptosporidiosis is effective HIV antiretroviral medications.
+In conjunction with HIV medications, antimicrobials can hasten clearance and improve resolution of diarrhea.
+No medication has been shown to cure cryptosporidiosis in the absence of HIV medications.